Isaac C. Delaplaine: Education

 He graduated from Columbia College (now Columbia University) in 1834.
+At Columbia, Isaac C. Delaplaine was a member of the Philolexian Society.
 He received a gold medal for finishing first in his class, as well as silver medals for placing first in studies of: moral and political philosophy; Greek and Roman literature; and mathematics and astronomy.
 He received the bronze medal for second place in natural, experimental and mechanical philosophy.

 Delaplaine received a master's degree from Columbia in 1837.
 He studied law, was admitted to the bar in 1840, and practiced in New York City.

 Career

 He was elected as a Democrat to the Thirty-seventh Congress serving from March 4, 1861 to March 3, 1863.
 Serving during the American Civil War, Delaplaine joined most other Democrats in supporting Abraham Lincoln's war measures, but opposing the emancipation of slaves and the suspension of Habeas corpus.

 Family

 In 1838, Delaplaine married Matilda Post (1821–1907).
 They were the parents of two daughters: